D-McAdams/CedarlandBlog/blog/src/usage/compression/content.md

 The results... the compression ratio for a single ABAC policy increased from 17% to 56%.
 And, an RBAC policy increased slightly from 44% to 48%.

 Once the number of policies increased to 5, results were on par with those from `zlib`.
 So, on the whole, a pre-built dictionary helped push the compression rate up to ~50% when compressing 1-2 policies, and had little effect beyond that.
-Advanced dictionary tuning may increase that further, but doing so was beyond the scope for this simple series of experiments.
+Advanced dictionary tuning may increase that further, but doing so was beyond the scope of this simple series of experiments.

 ### Takeaways

 With maximal laziness, using default compression settings, we might expect a space savings of 80-90% for 100+ policies.

-Note that these tests were run using policies that all shared uniform formatting and no inline comments.
-The addition of random whitespace and comments into Cedar policies, as might be anticipated if humans were writing them, could slightly dampen the rates.
+Note that tests were run using policies that shared uniform formatting and no inline comments.
+The addition of random whitespace and comments into Cedar policies, as might be expected if humans were writing them, could dampen the rates.
 Therefore, stripping comments and re-formatting policies could be a beneficial prerequisite to compaction.
 These tests also relied upon synthetic data that may deviate from real-world policies, so mileage may vary.

 For a small number of policies, a pre-built dictionary could help deliver a lower bound of ~50% compression with minimal effort, and possibly more with extra dictionary tuning.
 This might be helpful, but is admittedly a fair amount of work to shave off a few bytes.
 As an alternative approach, one of the ideas that occasionally arises is the ability to pre-parse and pre-compile Cedar policies into a byte-code representation.
 This would have the effect of both shrinking the overall size and also lowering the evaluation cost, since policies arrive pre-compiled and ready to go.
 Therefore, if future scenarios arise where it would be beneficial to pack a small number of policies as tightly as possible (such as in bearer tokens), efforts might best be directed towards a Cedar byte-code representation instead of clever compression dictionaries.
 This path would deliver a more reliable win all-around and provide benefits to anyone who wants to reduce evaluation costs, regardless of the number of policies.